 c.
-A scrimmage kick made when the kicker's entire body is beyond the neutral zone is an illegal kick, a live-ball foul that causes the ball to become dead.
+A scrimmage kick made when the kicker's entire body and the ball is or has been beyond the neutral zone is an illegal kick, a live-ball foul that causes the ball to become dead.

-PENALTY-For an illegal kick beyond the neutral zone (live-ball foul): Five yards from the previous spot and loss of down [S31 and S9].
+PENALTY-For an illegal kick beyond the neutral zone (or when the kicker goes beyond the neutral zone and returns) (live-ball foul): Five yards from the previous spot and loss of down [S31 and S9].